 to consider the financial requirements to implement this resolution and allocate the necessary financial resources, within the limits of the resources available and consistent with the financial and strategic plans.

-ANNEX 1 TO RESOLUTION 167 (Rev. Busan, 2014)
+ANNEX 1 TO RESOLUTION 167 (Rev. dubai, 2018)

-EWM action plan
+Action to be taken on the EWM measures

+– Submit a detailed plan of action to the Council

 – Upgrade infrastructure at headquarters and regional offices to support the use of e-participation

 – Implement technical solutions to extend ITU interpretation services to e-participants